 Since you’re spending a weekend in Portland, being rooted in one neighborhood may not be the best way to go.
 That’s why I’ve recommended the following city areas and their respective hotels or home rentals.

 Downtown is where you’ll find most of Portland’s visitor attractions, and it’s also the busiest part of the city.
+It’s an ideal area to stay in because there are so many things to do in Portland here.
 These are the places I’d recommend staying at in the area:

 The Hoxton is easily one of the best places to stay in Portland.
 This fun hotel has well-decorated rooms featuring floor-to-ceiling windows and free Wi-Fi, as well as in-house restaurants and bars.
 It’s also conveniently located close to many shopping, food, and drinks spots.